-As a Council we have provided additional Attendance Guidance within the context of COVID-19 to schools, in order to support their work with parents, however, it remains your responsibility as parents to ensure that your child/children attend school regularly.
+It is the responsibility of parents/carers to ensure that their child/children attend school.
 For the safety of all children it is important for you to telephone the school office prior to/at the beginning of the absence.
 Absences are recorded in class registers and frequent or irregular absences not supported by a reasonable excuse, will be notified to parents and the matter may be referred to the Attendance Support Team.
-If possible please try to make dental/medical appointments outwith school hours.
-However if this is not possible, please inform the school in writing, send an email or by telephone of the appointment and arrange to collect your child from school.
+If possible, please try to make dental/medical appointments outwith school hours.
+However, if this is not possible, please inform the school in writing, send an email or by telephone of the appointment and arrange to collect your child from school.

 Unexplained Absences / Lateness.

 Parents are asked to ensure that:

-- 1 The school is informed if the family are running late. - 2 Any legitimate absence is notified to the school by telephone before 9am on the first day of the absence without fail, and that further calls, before 9am, are made on every subsequent day of the absence.
-The school may contact you by phone if there are any concerns about a child's absence. - 3 Contact telephone numbers, whether for home, for parents at work or for other emergency contacts, are kept up to date and are generally numbers where a response will be received.
+- The school is informed if the child or young person will be late. - Any legitimate absence is notified to the school by telephone before 9am on the first day of the absence without fail, and that further calls, before 9am, are made on every subsequent day of the absence.
+The school may contact you by phone if there are any concerns about a child's absence.

+- Contact telephone numbers, whether for home, for parents at work or for other emergency contacts, are kept up to date and are generally numbers where a response will be received.
 This is particularly important with mobile phone numbers.
 Please update your child's school if you change your mobile number.
-Again, this is essential as the school may need to contact you if your child is ill.

-- 4 The school is kept informed of the absence and the likely return date. - 5 Any planned absences are officially notified to the school, in writing, in advance. - 6 School would be informed before 1.15pm if a child was not returning to school after lunch because of becoming unwell over that period. - 7 Latecomers report to the school office on arrival at school.
+This is essential as the school may need to contact you if your child is ill. - The school is kept informed of the absence and the likely return date. - Any planned absences are officially notified to the school, in writing, in advance. - School would be informed before 1.15pm if a child was not returning to school after lunch because of becoming unwell over that period. - Latecomers report to the school office on arrival at school.